 Please reach out to wenfeixu@ucsb.edu if you're interested in learning more or collaborating with us.
 Our ongoing lab projects touch on issues of housing and neighborhood change through urban big data (ranging from archival to cell phone data) and urban data science methods.

-For prospective Master's and PhD level students who are interested in working with us, we are particularly interested in students with a social science background and strong coding skills.
-You can apply to our Master of Regional Planning and PhD in City and Regional Planning programs.
+For prospective PhD students who are interested in working with us, we are particularly interested in students with a social science background and strong coding skills.